 Manufacturers of asbestos duct connectors included:

-During the height of American asbestos use, flexible duct connectors commonly contained 50 to 100 percent chrysotile asbestos.
+During the height of American asbestos use, flexible duct connectors commonly contained large amounts of chrysotile asbestos.

 The factory workers who produced these connectors suffered the worst asbestos exposure, followed by the construction tradesmen who installed, repaired or removed asbestos duct connectors on a regular basis.
 Occupational asbestos exposure is the primary cause of diseases such as asbestosis and pleural mesothelioma.